Term of the Moment

 A type of 3D FinFET transistor from Intel introduced in 2011 with its Ivy Bridge microarchitecture.
-The Tri-Gate design is considered 3D because the gate wraps around a raised source-to-drain channel, called a "fin," instead of residing on top of the channel in the traditional 2D planar design.
-In addition, multiple fins are used, which provide greater control of each state.
+The "tri" in Tri-Gate means the gate wraps around three sides of a fin-shaped channel from source to drain instead of residing on top of the channel in the traditional 2D planar design.
+See SuperFin.

 Better Performance

-Because the gate wraps around the fin (channel), the Tri-Gate transistor provides greater performance and less current leakage.
-Multiple fins are ganged together through the same gate to enable more current in the "on" state and less current in the "off" state.
+Because the gate wraps around the fin-like channel, the Tri-Gate transistor provides greater performance and less current leakage.
+For faster and more stable switching, more fins are used.
 (Images courtesy of Intel Corporation.)

 Six Fins Each

-The matrix (center) on this chip is an actual image of three transistors and six fins.
+This matrix (center) is an actual image of three transistors, each with six fins.
 The drains from the first become the sources for the second, and so on.
 Metal layers interconnect all the source, drain and gate elements to complete the circuit design.
 (Image courtesy of Intel Corporation.)